PeiyuanQi/plotly-dashboard/README.md

 ## Usage
 - Check MySQL is running, proper database and tables are set.
-  - MAMP is recommended for fast setup on macOS, phpmyadmin is a good GUI tool to deal with MySQL, which packaged in MAMP as well.
+  - MAMP is recommended for fast setup on macOS, phpmyadmin is a good GUI tool to deal with MySQL, which packaged in MAMP as well, use the script `database/uscsolarcar.sql` to fast set up.
   - XAMPP is equivalent MAMP on windows.
   - Linux user should know what they are doing.
-- Check the configuration for serial port in `serialReceiver.py`.
+- Check the configuration for serial port in `serialReceiver.py`, each time USB plugged into computer, the serial port number will change.
 - Run `python3 dashboard.py` to start the dashboard webserver.
 The access url will shown in terminal.
 - Run `python3 serialReceiver.py` to receive and update sensor data.
+This script will be updated by Telemetry Team.

 ## Dev Instruction
 - Check [Workflow Wiki page](https://github.com/USCSolarCarStrategyTeam/plotly-dashboard/wiki/Workflow) if new to pull request.